amanu477/medfinder/replit.md

 - **Architecture**: Clean, optimized Django implementation maintains all existing functionality while removing complexity and technical debt
 - **Production Ready**: Codebase now optimized for deployment with minimal footprint and clean structure
 - **Delivery Login Fix**: Fixed delivery person login to redirect directly to delivery dashboard instead of home page by adding delivery person check to unified_login view and adding delivery login option to login selector page
+- **Complete Home Page Removal for Delivery**: Removed all home page access for delivery personnel - home view redirects them to dashboard, removed home navigation links, and changed navbar brand to point to delivery dashboard for delivery users

 ## Overview